 The sheer volume of site performance data makes it natural to want to ignore it all until a critical alert appears, but that can be a mistake.
 Waiting for a critical alert may result in a system outage, which could then impact your ability to meet your Service Level Agreements, and possibly even lead to liquidated damages.

 Rarely do systems fail without giving some clues first.
 It is imperative that you mine your existing data to develop a predictive ability over time.
 You also need to understand which site performance metrics are worth paying attention to before it costs you any money.

 There you have it.
 Five mistakes to avoid when monitoring website performance.
-Not more data, but a more intelligent use of existing data.
+Not more data, but more intelligent use of existing data.